 Split open the spuds then serve with, butter, soured cream and chives… or try one of our easy recipes below:

-Jacket potato recipes
+Jacket potato filling ideas

 Make this comfort food mash up for an easy family meal.
 We’ve combined the crispy shell of a baked spud with an easy fish pie filling and buttery mash on top.